-The Company follows the accounting guidance related to accounting for income taxes which requires that a company reduce its deferred tax assets by a valuation allowance if, based on the weight of available evidence, it is more likely than not that some portion or all of its deferred tax assets will not be realized.
-As of June 30, 2022, the Company's deferred tax assets were offset in full by a valuation allowance.
+The Company follows the accounting guidance related to accounting for income taxes which requires that a company reduces its deferred tax assets by a valuation allowance if, based on the weight of available evidence, it is more likely than not that some portion or all of its deferred tax assets will not be realized.
+During the three months ended September 30, 2022, the Company concluded that the valuation allowance related to its US federal and state deferred tax (excluding California) assets was no longer needed primarily due to the current year gain and forecasted future taxable income from the TRC Transaction.
+Accordingly, the Company has recognized a non-recurring tax benefit of \$61.9 million related to the valuation allowance reversal.